Kirby: Right Back at Ya!: 4Kids adaptation

 The English dub often removed any visible text.

-The anime was dubbed into English for North America under the title Kirby: Right Back at Ya!, and it was licensed by 4Kids Entertainment.
+The anime was dubbed into English for North America under the title Kirby: Right Back at Ya! and it was licensed by 4Kids Entertainment.
 The official English website featured a manga based on the anime, reminiscent of American comics at the time.
-In the adaptation process, the show was heavily re-edited: text and scenes were edited or removed to remove content deemed inappropriate for American and Canadian audiences.
+In the adaptation process, the series was heavily re-edited: text and scenes were edited or removed to remove content deemed inappropriate for American and Canadian audiences.
 The dub also changed names of characters, such as the soldiers of the Galaxy Soldier Army being referred to as Star Warriors, and replaced the Japanese score with music produced locally and independently at 4Kids, including songs from anime that had previously aired on 4Kids TV.
-The final episodes, episodes 96 to 100 in Japan, were not aired on TV until late in the anime's run, and were instead released on DVD as the movie Kirby: Fright to the Finish!.
+The final episodes, episodes 96 to 100 in Japan, were not aired on TV until late in the anime's run, and were instead released on DVD as the film Kirby: Fright to the Finish!

 Some episodes were aired out of their original order, sometimes to air a holiday-themed episode closer to that holiday or to coincide with an event happening at the time.
 For example, "A Novel Approach", which parodied Harry Potter, was moved to coincide with the release of one of the books.
 Some episodes were aired earlier to promote new Kirby games, such as episodes 96 and 97, "Crisis of the Warp Star", which were aired near the middle as the television special "Air Ride in Style" to promote Kirby Air Ride.
 Since these episodes were at a major climax in the anime, some scenes were edited to make it appear as if Tiff and Kirby were having a "prophetic dream" rather than the events actually happening.
 However, the episodes were placed in the original order and unedited on the Kirby: Fright to the Finish!
 DVD.

 Michael Haigney stated in an interview that the Fox Network refused to air the episode "A Dental Dilemma" because it depicted dentists in a bad light and could scare children, despite being meant to encourage them to brush their teeth and go to a dentist if they thought they had a cavity.
 This applied to all other countries that used the 4Kids dub.
 The episode was eventually dubbed, but aired as part of the third season along with other episodes in the line-up.